CriusNyx/DnDCharacterSheet/README.md

 cumbersome to use.

-If only you had a simple lightweight character creator, which is simple and easy to use, features automatically calculates mods and proficencies for you, is customizable, and uses plain text as input for your inventoy.
+If only you had a simple lightweight character creator, which is simple and easy to use, features automatically calculated mods and proficencies, is customizable, and uses plain text as input for your inventoy.

 That was the focus behind creating this dnd character sheet creator